Phishing Database: Real Email Phishing Attack Examples & Threats

 Business Email Compromise (BEC): BEC emails, also known as CEO Fraud, typically don’t use malware but simply try to manipulate the target into sending money.
 Traditionally, BEC phishing attacks try to get employees in the finance department to authorize wire transfers, for instance, to a “vendor” or “partner.”
 This kind of attack often uses ‘CEO fraud phishing’ where attackers pretend to be the CEO or CFO to spur quick action.

-Phishing attack examples of real phish provide highly useful intelligence that helps security teams better pinpoint attacker methods and tactics.
+Phishing email examples provide highly useful intelligence that helps security teams better pinpoint attacker methods and tactics.
 They help protect businesses from malware-bearing phish.
-Because attacker campaigns change quickly, real-world phishing examples are a central component of comprehensive security.
+Because attacker campaigns change quickly, real-world phishing email examples are a central component of comprehensive security.
 Phishing attack examples reveal the latest threat actor maneuvers as they are being launched.

 All third-party trademarks referenced by Cofense whether in logo form, name form or product form, or otherwise, remain the property of their respective holders, and use of these trademarks in no way indicates any relationship between Cofense and the holders of the trademarks.